hunterknepshield/sensehat-startup-ip/README.md

 A script to automatically print out a Raspberry Pi's IP address on a connected SenseHAT when the device boots up.

 ## Behavior
-This scripts assumes it will be executing as part of the boot sequence.

 ```mermaid
 graph TD
   boot("System boot")